-Canon 218 Theological Investigation Investigation and Expression, observing magisterium.
-Fostered as long no contradiction.
+Canon 218 Theological Investigation Right to investigation and expression, observing magisterium.
+Fostered as long as there is no contradiction.
 It can be a challenge when theological investigation challenges pastors.
 There is more control over clerics and religious.
 Theology should be more than just explaining what the magisterium says.
 All the theological disciplines are covered canon law, bible, theology, and ethics.

 Canon 220 Privacy intimitas is protected.
 The term privacy doesn't exist in Latin.
 What are the limits of the rights of privacy.
 Privacy of candidate for priesthood or religious life is not as large.
 There is respect in canon law for the “internal forum” even in imposing penalties.

-Canon 222 Provide for Church If the church has money, or the state provides, that is okay, but the faithful are ultimately responsible.
+Canon 222 Provide for Church Obligation to support the church.
+If the church has money, or the state provides, that is okay, but the faithful are ultimately responsible.
 Conditions can be placed on the donations, and canonically these have to be respected.

 Canon 225 Lay Apostolate §1 Lay people are commissioned to the apostolate by baptism and confirmation, they have the right and obligation to strive so that the divine message of salvation may be known and accepted by all people throughout the world. §2 They also permeate and perfect the temporal order of things with the spirit of the Gospel.

 Canon 226 Marriage and Family §1 Married couples strive for the building up of the people of God through their marriage and family. §2 Parents have the most serious obligation and primary duty and the right to educate children.
 See also cc.
 744.2 (catechesis), 793, 796, 798(catholic schools), 1366 (penalty).